SCRCA structure 257050: Bridge SAC/117 - Dandrymire Viaduct / Moorcock Viaduct (PROW - bridleway)

 SCRCA Location Introduction

-Dandry Mire is a relatively small area of peatland at Garsdale Head, where the watershed of the Rivers Clough and Ure forms a relatively low-level pass between Garsdale and Wensleydale.
-The original plan for the Settle & Carlisle Railway involved crossing over the trans-Pennine road via a single skew arch (Moorcock Bridge), then crossing the mire via an embankment.
-The embankment would be constructed using the spoil excavated from nearby Moorcock Tunnel and its approach cuttings, so this was expected to be a relatively cheap and efficient use of both materials and labour.
+The viaduct and adjacent short embankments are aligned on a gentle curve and they carry the Settle & Carlisle Railway across a relatively small area of peatland known as Dandry Mire.
+The original plan was for the railway to cross over the trans-Pennine road via a single skew arched bridge (Moorcock Bridge), then to cross the mire via a continuous embankment.
+The latter was to be constructed using the spoil excavated from nearby Moorcock Tunnel and its approach cuttings, so this was expected to be a relatively cheap and efficient use of both materials and labour.
 However, the reality was somewhat different to the plan.
+Every day for two years, the contractors used 100 tip wagons to move rock & earth from the cutting to the site of the embankment, but the mire had a voracious appetite and it consumed almost everything that was tipped into it.
+The situation is vividly described by the contemporary author F.S.
+Williams[1]:

 But the peat yielded to the weight placed upon it, and rose on each side in a bank, in some places fifteen feet high.
 After more than 250,000 cubic yards had been tipped, it was decided that a viaduct of twelve arches over the deepest part of the works must be made.
 The work thus erected is some fifty feet high, and for nearly the whole length it had to be sunk an additional fifteen feet through the peat before a firm foundation could be obtained.